');

 About Santa Rosa, AZ

-Santa Rosa is a small community in Arizona with a population of 690 residents.
-The median household income is $52,708 per year, which is near the national average.
-The median age in Santa Rosa is 29.9 years.
+Santa Rosa is a small community located in Arizona with a population of 690 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,708 per year, which is 30% below the national median of $75,149.
+The median age of 29.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Santa Rosa, AZ